emmercm/igir/docs/output/playlists.md

 !!! note

-    A `.m3u` playlist file was not created for `Vagrant Story (USA)` because it is not a multi-disc game.
+    A `.m3u` playlist file will not be created for `Vagrant Story (USA)` by default because it is a single-disc game.

+    You can use the `--playlist-mode always` option to change this behavior.

 ### When writing & sorting ROMs